Peter Stringfellow: Nightclub management

 In 1962, Stringfellow rented St Aidan's Church Hall in Sheffield every Friday night, operating the Black Cat Club.
 Several bands played in the club, such as the Pursuers, Dave Berry and the Cruisers, Johnny Tempest and the Cadillacs and from London, Screaming Lord Sutch, the Savages, Count Lindsay and Gene Vincent.

 His fortunes changed when The Beatles played on 2 April 1963.
 The demand for concert tickets was so great that Stringfellow rented a larger venue, the Azena Ballroom in Sheffield.
 On that night he sent the Beatles a telegram congratulating them on their first album, Please Please Me.

-In 1963 Stringfellow began another club, the Blue Moon, at St. John's Church Hall in Sheffield.
-The opening act was the Marauders who had a record in the British top 30.
+In 1963, Stringfellow began another club, the Blue Moon, at St. John's Church Hall in Sheffield.
+The opening act was the Marauders who had a single, "That's What I Want", in the British top 50.
 More bands followed such as the Kinks.
 Other bands that played at the club and who later became famous were Freddie Starr and the Midnighters, the Searchers, Shane Fenton and the Fentones, Wayne Fontana, Long John Baldry and the Hoochie Coochie Men, Rod Stewart and the Soul Agents, Vance Arnold & The Avengers, Dean Marshall and the Deputies.

 In 1964, Stringfellow opened the highly successful Mojo Club, later renamed the King Mojo Club in Sheffield.
-During its three and half years of business, many bands played at the club, including The Who, Pink Floyd, The Brian Auger Trinity, The Graham Bond Organisation, John Mayall's Bluesbreakers, The Yardbirds, Zoot Money's Big Roll Band, The Hollies, The Merseybeats, the Spencer Davis Group, The Pretty Things, Manfred Mann, The Small Faces, Georgie Fame and the Blue Flames, and The Jimi Hendrix Experience.
+During its three and half years of business, many bands played at the club, including the Who, Pink Floyd, the Brian Auger Trinity, the Graham Bond Organisation, John Mayall's Bluesbreakers, the Yardbirds, Zoot Money's Big Roll Band, the Hollies, the Merseybeats, the Spencer Davis Group, the Pretty Things, Manfred Mann, the Small Faces, Georgie Fame and the Blue Flames, and the Jimi Hendrix Experience.
 Other American acts who played in the club included the first Tamla/Motown acts to play in the UK, Ben E. King, Sonny Boy Williamson, Tina Turner, Inez and Charlie Foxx, John Lee Hooker, and Little Stevie Wonder.

 In 1968, he went into another business venture with Down Broadway, just under the Stylo's shoe shop in the centre of Sheffield.

-On 4 November 1968 Jethro Tull was the first act to play at Down Broadway and John Peel was booked to play as the Star DJ.
-Progressive rock group Yes also played at the club.
+On 4 November 1968, Jethro Tull was the first act to play at Down Broadway and John Peel was booked to play as the star DJ.
+Another progressive rock group, Yes, also played at the club.
 In 1969, Stringfellow acquired the first alcohol licence for another of his clubs called the Penthouse Sheffield.
 The club only lasted for a year due to trouble with overcrowding and objections from the local police.
 This prompted him to sell it and move to Leeds.